Yihui-Zhu/CMG/README.md

 Put all samples frq.count files and bed file into the same directory

 ## Three Major Functions
-Function1: Make summarize genotype data files for all samples
+Function1: Make summarize genotype data files for all samples.
-Function2: Select the SNP located inside DMRs or windows
+Function2: Select the SNP located inside DMRs or windows.
-Function3: Number the major homozygous genotype: 1; hetezygous genotype: 2; minor homozygous genotype: 3
+Function3: Number the major homozygous genotype: 1; hetezygous genotype: 2; minor homozygous genotype: 3.